It all started with this jacket.

 As I said earlier, God has made us caretakers of this earth we shouldn’t shut our eyes to the devastation we are all causing as we wait for judgement day.
 I’m currently educating the local churches on how to be more eco, as for years many of us have been screaming at them to stop being blinkered to what’s going on.

 Being a mother, I raise my daughter who is three nearly four to know that she is beautifully and lovingly made, that God made everyone equal and in his likeness, so we should fight for any one who is oppressed and not judge anyone and show love and compassion and fight for equality.
 Also to know her worth and know that she is capable of all things especially when God is for Us.

 I first ‘met’ you on the GBCS: how do your values influence your lifestyle choices, for example with the clothes you choose to wear?

-OK, so I’m 26 nearly 27 and I have only purchased one new item of clothing since I was 19 (it was my wedding dress, however I chose to buy on my high street at a small family run business.
-Keeping air miles down and money in local economy) when I embarked on a year of buying only preloved clothing and items.
-Now it’s a lifestyle, we don’t buy new we only shop at car-boots, charity shops and markets.
-Recently we have branched out to preloved online sites what with lock down but keeping it UK based for air-mile sake x
+OK, so I’m 26 nearly 27 and I have only purchased one new item of clothing since I was 19 -it was my wedding dress.
+However I chose to buy it on my high street at a small family run business, keeping air miles down and money in the local economy.

 You mentioned you’d won an award recently: what award was it and what did you win it for?